ErabliereApi/MLApp1/README.md

 5. Base on the classification result, move the images to the corresponding folder in the workspace folder
 6. Images in the temp folder are deleted

+## Next

+Even if the consol app allow to Train a model, classify images and more.
+The installation process is difficult and windows.
+See kaggle dataset for better model and training process.
+[MLApp1 Dataset](https://www.kaggle.com/datasets/freddycoder/rablire-saintalfred-camera-2022/code?datasetId=2168739)